 Webinars>>Process Validation (FDA Regulation and Compliance)

-FDA’s first guidance on process validation was released almost 25 years ago.
-Since then manufacturing technology has come a long way and so has the diversity in the products, technologies and processes used in the manufacture of drugs and biologics.
-To address this change, FDA released a new guidance in 2011 to address modern process validation methods.
-This guidance works in conjunction with several other guidance documents that address quality system and quality management practices.
-This webinar will provide a brief introduction to the history and a detailed analysis of the currently acceptable practices using case studies and examples.
+FDA's first guideline on process validation was released about 25 years ago.
+Since then the manufacturing technology has come a long way and so have the diversity of products, technologies and processes used in the manufacture of drugs and biologics.
+In 2011 FDA released another guidance primarily to address modernization of process validation methods.
+Several other guidance documents have since been released to describe FDA’s expectations from validated processes for manufacturing drugs and biologics.

 Why should you attend:

-The most common CMC deficiency indentified by FDA reviewers is inadequate process validation.
+The most common CMC deficiency identified by FDA reviewers is inadequate process validation.
 A manufacturer needs to establish by objective evidence that a process consistently produces a result or product meeting its predetermined specifications.
 Validation of all processes involved in manufacture of drug and biologics is essential for meeting FDA’s Good Manufacturing Practices (GMP) requirements.
-Process validation is considered as the first step in process development for manufacturing biopharmaceuticals.
-This webinar will discuss the latest guidance from FDA regarding process validation.
-The 60 minute webinar would summarize the FDA-acceptable 3-step method that can be used for process validation of most manufacturing and testing methods.
-Attendees will be able to evaluate process validation reports.
+Process validation is considered as the final step in process development prior to manufacturing biopharmaceuticals for commercial distribution.

 Topics Covered in the Session: